dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 ![](images/009_Introduction_The-Clear-UI_Navigation-Panel.png)

 **Project**
-Here, You can find all of your projects that are private or shared to the public, or fork from someone else's.
+Here, You can find all of your projects that are private or shared with the public, or fork from someone else's.

 Except for System IC, these options have a content menu.
 For example, if you drop down to My Projects and right click an item, you will get a tree menu like :